Maksadbek/blog/_posts/2019-04-23-maximum-flow.markdown

 > This is a draft.
 Contains lots of mistakes.
 Stop here and close the tab.
 No kidding.

-## Maximum-flow problem and Ford-Fulkerson algorithm
+## Maximum-flow problem with Ford-Fulkerson and Edmonds-Karp algorithms

+TODO: improve
+This blog post explains hard mathematical proofs of max-flow min cut theorem and digest of my readings on CRLS.

 ### Flow and flow networks